raspberrypilearning/generic-python-item-in-list/en/step_1.md

 If the item is in the list, the message "Found it!" will be printed.

 You can also use a loop to continue executing some code until an item is in a given list.
 This is useful for validating input.
+Here we are using the opposite, `not in`.

 ```python
 direction = ""